hyenabyte/nixos-config/README.md

 ### Updating Packages

-To update a systems packages, navigate to the local configuration and run
+To update systems packages, navigate to the local configuration and run

 ```sh
 nix flake update